Trends in accounting collaboration

 4. Unlocking potential with automation

 Progressive technologies, such as Robotic Process Automation and Artificial Intelligence, present significant efficiency and quality opportunities.
-Yet unstructured information and the lack of standardisation represent significant barriers to unlocking this potential.
+Yet unstructured information and the lack of standardization represent significant barriers to unlocking this potential.

 The collaboration process risks increasing that issue, moving organized information within client systems to a disorderly collation of files.
 Beyond the hours lost in the tangle, it necessitates human involvement in tasks which are ripe for automation.